yzsolo/react-native-swipe-left/README.md

 a RN component that give each row of listView the skill of swipe left.

 ### IOS && ANDROID
-if it is slow in android，make sure had close the dev mode IOS | Android
+IOS | Android
 -----|-------
 ![swipeleft ios preview](http://imgur.com/KswnF0X.gif) | ![swipeleft android preview](http://imgur.com/6FyHjft.gif)